alicecaml/alicecaml.org/content/install.md

 config to add `alice` to your `$PATH` variable and install its shell completions.
 If you'd rather load Alice into your shell manually, source the script from `~/.alice/env` appropriate to your shell.

+For most users this should be sufficient to install Alice.
+Read on to learn more about different installation options.

 ## Installation Options